Fannie Lou Hamer: Early life, family, and education

-Fannie was born on October 6, 1917, in Montgomery County, Mississippi, the last of the 20 children of Ella and James Lee Townsend.
+Hamer was born as Fannie Lou Townsend on October 6, 1917, in Montgomery County, Mississippi.
+She was the last of the 20 children of Lou Ella and James Lee Townsend.

-In 1919, the Townsends moved to Sunflower County, Mississippi, to work as sharecroppers on W. D. Marlow's plantation.
-From age six, Fannie picked cotton with her family.
+In 1919, the Townsends moved to Ruleville, Mississippi, to work as sharecroppers on W. D. Marlow's plantation.
+From age six, Hamer picked cotton with her family.
 During the winters of 1924 through 1930, she attended the one-room school provided for the sharecroppers' children, open between picking seasons.
-Fannie loved reading and excelled in spelling bees and reciting poetry, but at age 12 she had to leave school to help support her aging parents.
+Hamer loved reading and excelled in spelling bees and reciting poetry, but at age 12 she had to leave school to help support her aging parents.
 By age 13, she would pick 200–300 pounds (90 to 140 kg) of cotton daily while living with polio.

-Fannie continued to develop her reading and interpretation skills in Bible study at her church; in later years Lawrence Guyot admired her ability to connect "the biblical exhortations for liberation and [the struggle for civil rights] any time that she wanted to and move in and out to any frames of reference".
+Hamer continued to develop her reading and interpretation skills in Bible study at her church; in later years Lawrence Guyot admired her ability to connect "the biblical exhortations for liberation and [the struggle for civil rights] any time that she wanted to and move in and out to any frames of reference".
 In 1944, after the plantation owner discovered her literacy, she was selected as its time and record keeper.
 The following year she married Perry "Pap" Hamer, a tractor driver on the Marlow plantation, and they remained there for the next 18 years.

-Hamer and her husband wanted very much to start a family but in 1961, a white doctor subjected Hamer to a hysterectomy without her consent while she was undergoing surgery to remove a uterine tumor.
+Hamer and her husband wanted very much to start a family, but in 1961, a white doctor subjected Hamer to a hysterectomy without her consent while she was undergoing surgery to remove a uterine tumor.
 Forced sterilization was a common method of population control in Mississippi that targeted poor, African-American women.
 Members of the Black community called the procedure a "Mississippi appendectomy".
 The Hamers later raised two girls they adopted, eventually adopting two more.
 One, Dorothy Jean, died at age 22 of internal hemorrhaging after she was denied admission to the local hospital because of her mother's activism.

 Hamer became interested in the civil rights movement in the 1950s.
 She heard leaders of the local movement speak at annual Regional Council of Negro Leadership (RCNL) conferences, held in Mound Bayou, Mississippi.
 The attendees of the yearly conferences discussed black voting rights and other civil rights issues black communities in the area faced.
+She became a good friend of RCNL founder and head T. R. M. Howard.